Truckload Advance Payment

 Payment History for Advance Payments

-On the Bill Payment History page, the Advance Payment section will allow the user to filter on any Unapplied or Applied payments.
+The Advance Payment section on the Bill Payment History page allows the user to filter for Unapplied or Applied payments.

 How Advance Pay Affects Accounting